 Some people who are born with a heart problem may need to limit exercise or sports activities.
 However, many others with a congenital heart defect can participate in such activities.
 Ask your health care team which sports and types of exercise are safe for you or your child.

 Coping and support

-- Take medications as prescribed.
-Taking medications at the right dose and the right time can help improve symptoms such as racing heartbeats, fatigue and shortness of breath.
+- Take medicines as directed.
+Taking the right dose at the right time can help ease symptoms such as racing heartbeats, fatigue and shortness of breath.